MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

   Your browser does not support the video tag.
 </video>

-## Hypothesees
+## Hypotheses

 ### Bug
 One hypothesis is a bug.
-DDPM provies simple algorithm 1 for training and algorithm 2 for sampling.
-If there is a mismatch with these formulas - you could be removing more noise during sampling than you trained it to.
+DDPM provides the simple algorithm 1 for training and algorithm 2 for sampling.
+If there is a mismatch with these formulas - you could be removing more noise during sampling than you trained the model to represent.

 ### Error Accumulation - Autoregressive Nature of Sampling vs Training

-Another is some kind of accumulation of numerical errors.
-This is 1000 steps, in float32.
+Another hypothesis is some kind of accumulation of numerical errors.
+There are 1000 steps, in float32.
 An interesting difference between training and sampling is that sampling has an auto-regressive property that training does not.
 Sampling applies the model 1000 times to previous model output (and new noise) to get the next output  - errors or model bias could accumulate.
 Training on the other hand does not.
 To train timestep `t`, we go straight from `x0` and noise to get a training pair a `x_{t-1}` and `x_{t}`.

-### DDPM Training
+#### DDPM Training

 In a little more detail, the model is learning the noise to remove at timestep `t`.
-Given `x0`, we can compute a `x_t` and `x_{t-1}` for training by getting two distinct Guassians  `e_t` and `e_{t-1}` from `N(0|I)` and taking an appropriate weighted sums (based on noise schedule, formulas for `w_t` and `g_t` in paper):
+Given `x0`, we can compute a `x_t` and `x_{t-1}` for training by getting two distinct Guassians  `e_t` and `e_{t-1}` from `N(0|I)` and taking an appropriate weighted sums (based on noise schedule, formulas for `w_t` and `g_t` in the DDPM paper and math notes above):

 ```
 x_t = w_t * x0 + g_t e_t